Mark Staufer: Radio & Television Career

 Upon earning his undergraduate degree, Mark began his journalism career in radio, first at talk-back AM station Radio Pacific, then at Radio Hauraki.
 When he was 22, he was hired as a journalist by Auckland's 89FM and subsequently promoted to News Director.
 There he made the switch into on-air announcing as part of the successful breakfast show duo, The Top Marks with co-host Mark Kennedy.
 The duo quickly ushered the show to the top of the ratings.
 Staufer gained a reputation for his sharp-witted sense of humour and has been described by the New Zealand Herald as a "shock jock."

 Staufer eventually moved into television on the TVNZ network's current affairs show Newsnight as a writer, producer and on-camera reporter with Marcus Lush and Alison Mau.
 Staufer and the team experimented with the conventional news format and incorporated gonzo journalism type of reportage into the programs.

 After two years on the air, Staufer sought to expand his horizons by moving to Sydney, Australia in 1995 where he began working as a director/producer at the Foxtel network and as a presenter on a controversial show called Sex/Life on Channel 10.
 There he met and worked with producer/director Sarah Backhouse whom he married in 1996.
 In 1998, the couple decided to move to the UK.

 In London, Staufer acquired a job as producer/writer/director of a late-night B-movie horror show called Sci-Fright on the Sci-Fi Channel, hosted by actress Rachel Grant.
 After writing and directing the first three series, he was then appointed Head of Production at Universal Studios Networks in London, which owned Sci-Fi UK, with overall creative control of Sci-Fi and a movie channel called The Studio.
 The experience inspired Staufer's interest and first foray into screenwriting.

 In 2014, he briefly re-teamed up with Mark Kennedy to host a breakfast show on The Sound, however this show was dropped after five weeks due to their style not fitting The Sound's format.

+Staufer was also involved as writer and narrator in the production of the docudrama The Lost Boys of Dilworth, which premiered on TVNZ1 on 14 April 2024.
+The documentary deals with historical sexual abuse and rapes that occurred at Dilworth School during the 1970s.
+Besides Staufer, the documentary also featured interviews with former Dilworth alumni Mat Stapleton, Vaughan Sexton and Paula Doherty, the sister of the late former student Sean Doherty.